AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 {% marginfigure 'mf-id-1' 'assets/img/a003.png'  %}

-{% newthought 'Once upon a time,' %} a group of small investors stood against malevolent, short-selling hedge funds who were determined to crush a vulnerable retailer.
-Operating in the battlespace of capital markets, the guerrilla smallholders applied their ingenuity (buying call options to force a gamma squeeze) and persistence (“diamond hands”) to engineer a short squeeze in the stock price of the retailer to bankrupt the hedge funds.
+{% newthought 'Once upon a time,' %} a group of small investors rose up against malevolent, short-selling hedge funds who were determined to crush a vulnerable retailer.
+Organizing in the battlespace of capital markets, the guerrilla smallholders applied their ingenuity (buying call options to force a gamma squeeze) and persistence (“diamond hands”) to engineer a short squeeze in the stock price of the retailer to bankrupt the hedge funds.
 Victory was almost in hand, until the brokers suddenly restricted stock and options purchases, promptly sending the stock price into a downward spiral in order to protect the hedge funds. {% newthought 'The End.' %}

 While the above populist framing of the GameStop saga makes for a good story, this folk retelling is also *prima facie* ridiculous.